 Account/Description Debit Credit

 Insurance Expense 1,000

 Prepaid Insurance (Asset) 1,000

 To record monthly insurance expense paid up front.

 Copyright Notice

 Copyright© by Real World Training

-This presentation is part of the Crash Course in Bookkeeping class designed for Real World Training VIP members.
-Please don't share or use this presentation without permission from Real World Training.
+This presentation is part of the Crash Course in Bookkeeping class designed by Real World Training.
+Please do not distribute this presentation without permission from Real World Training.